aoyi/Stat-159-Project-1/README.md

 Paper folder includes the contents that are used to generate the report.
 Four different sections are:

     Abstract: A brief summary of the contents of the report.

     Introduction: An introduction to each tool mentioned in the project requirement and their roles in reproducible workflow.

     Discussion: How those tools fitted in the structure of this project and a discussion about challenges I encountered while working on the project.

-Conclusion:
+    Conclusion: Conclude on the importance of reproducible projects.

+Images file contains logos for main tools we introduce in the project and is displayed as part of the report.

 # Contributors
 Aoyi Shan